 Now that you know what’s working for you and you’ve already decided on your area of expertise, the next step on your journey to become a ghostwriter is to build your portfolio.

-Ghostwriting is a highly professional venture that demands a lot of expertise from practitioners.
-And it can also be very discriminatory as clients will always have options and the chance to choose from a multitude of professionals.
+Ghostwriting is a highly professional venture that demands a lot of expertise and professionalism from practitioners.
+And it can also be very discriminatory as clients will always have options and the chance to choose from a number of other professionals.

-So, if you want to be taken as a professional ghostwriter that knows their onions, you want to present yourself as such, from the get go.
+So, if you want to be taken as a professional ghostwriter that knows their onions, you want to stay on top of your game while also making sure that you present yourself as such, from the get go.

-Starting with branding, create a brand that supports your work and aspirations.
+- Create a Brand: Starting with branding, create a brand that supports your work and aspirations.
 A strong branding that will demonstrate to anyone, who you are and the things you can achieve for them, at a first glance.
+This includes doing things like getting a brand color, logo, a short bio that is consistent across all your platforms etc.

-Get yourself a website and create a portfolio showcasing your writing samples and demonstrating your ability to adapt to different writing styles and topics.
+- Get a Website: Get yourself a website and create a portfolio showcasing your writing samples and demonstrating your ability to adapt to different writing styles and topics.
+Include specific pages detailing your services, showcasing your portfolio and giving potential clients all important information about your ghostwriting business in a very captivating way.

 PS: Personally, I believe one of the strongest ways to prove yourself as a ghostwriter is to write and publish your own book.
 Doing this can be very helpful to you, from a branding stand point.